hsnlab/escape/pox/ext/doc/source/util/domain.rst

 :any:`AbstractOFControllerAdapter` contains general logic for actual OF controller based Adapters.

-:any:`DefaultDomainRESTAPI` defines unified interface for domain's REST-API.
+:any:`DefaultUnifyDomainRESTAPI` defines unified interface for domain's REST-API.

 :any:`VNFStarterAPI` defines the interface for VNF management based on VNFStarter YANG description.